About Southwestern

 Trailblazing Alumni

-Southwestern’s 15,000 alumni have included prominent public officials—from members of Congress to mayors, and over 400 judges—as well as founders of major law firms and general counsel of multinational corporations.
+Southwestern’s 14,000+ alumni have included prominent public officials—from members of Congress to mayors and over 160 judges—as well as founders of major law firms and general counsels of multinational corporations.
 The law school has strong ties to the legal, business, and civic sectors, and its Biederman Entertainment and Media Law Institute is closely linked to the entertainment industry in Hollywood and internationally.
-While the majority of Southwestern graduates choose to practice in California, alumni can be found in virtually every state, two territories, and more than two dozen countries.
-Southwestern alumni have served as members of the U.S. Senate and House of Representatives, members of the California State Senate and Assembly and Speaker of the Assembly, California Secretary of State, California State Treasurer and Los Angeles County District Attorney.
-Among Southwestern’s many trailblazing alumni are the longest serving justice in the California Supreme Court’s history, Los Angeles’s first African-American mayor, the first Chinese-American district court judge in the continental United States, the first female African-American appellate court justice in the nation, the first Latina trial judge in the United States, and the first Native American judge in California, among numerous other firsts.
+While the majority of Southwestern graduates choose to practice in California, alumni can be found in virtually every state, two territories, and 38 countries.
+Southwestern alumni have served as members of the U.S. Senate and House of Representatives, members of the California State Senate and Assembly and Speaker of the Assembly, California Secretary of State, California State Treasurer, and Los Angeles County District Attorney.
+Among Southwestern’s many trailblazing alumni is the longest-serving justice in the California Supreme Court’s history, Los Angeles’s first African-American mayor, the first Chinese-American district court judge in the continental United States, the first female African-American appellate court justice in the nation, the first Latina trial judge in the United States, and the first Native-American judge in California.

 Innovative Legal Education

-Southwestern is the only law school to offer four J.D. programs that differ in both scheduling and instructional approach.
+Southwestern is the only law school to offer five J.D. programs that differ in both scheduling and instructional approach.
 Southwestern is a leader in curricular innovation and expertise, particularly in the areas of entertainment and media law, international law, criminal law, and trial advocacy/litigation.
-The required curriculum is enriched by approximately 200 electives, 150 externship placements, 6 clinics, and 4 practicums.
-Upper-division enhancements include over 50 professional skills courses, a January intersession, capstone courses, and special mini-term courses taught by international legal experts.
+The required curriculum is enriched by approximately 154 electives, over 385 externship placements, 8 clinics, 7 concentrations, and 2 practica.
+Upper-division enhancements include myriad professional skills courses, a January intersession, capstone courses, and special mini-term courses taught by international legal experts.

 Southwestern also established three- and four-year J.D./M.B.A. degree programs with the Drucker Graduate School of Management of Claremont Graduate University.
-B.A./J.D.
-3+3 programs are offered in partnership with California State University, Northridge, and California State University, Dominguez Hills.
-Southwestern also offers L.L.M. programs in individualized law studies and entertainment and media law.
+Southwestern also offers a B.A./J.D.
+3+3 program in partnership with California State University, Northridge, and L.L.M. programs in individualized law studies and entertainment and media law.

 Southwestern was the first law school to establish a center for entertainment and media law.
 The internationally recognized Biederman Entertainment and Media Law Institute helps prepare students for the practice of law in creative industries such as film, television, and music.